metacoglab/MetaMenta-project/README.md

 # MetaMenta project
-The computation of confidence is modulated by mentalizing

 This repository contains analysis code and data for Van der Plas, Mason, Livingston, Craigie, Happe & Fleming (in prep) “Computations of confidence are modulated by mentalizing” [..]